 If the government decides to not take the case, then we are prepared to prosecute the case ourselves.
 If we win or settle the case, you will be entitled to 25% to 35% of the recovered amount.

-Warner Mendenhall's experience with qui tam actions dates back to the early 90s after the False Claims Act was amended to make it more accessible for whistleblowers.
+Mendenhall Law Group ‘s experience with qui tam actions dates back to the early 90s after the False Claims Act was amended to make it more accessible for whistleblowers.
 Since then, he has settled multiple qui tam actions against healthcare companies like Mobile Medical, Inc., and St. Jude Medical Inc. over the years.
-Since Logan Trombley and Brian Unger have joined the firm, the Law Offices of Warner Mendenhall have increased their qui tam practice dramatically.
-We now file on average, 5 - 10 cases a year throughout Ohio and the United States.
+Since Logan Trombley and Brian Unger have joined the firm, Mendenhall Law Group have increased their qui tam practice dramatically.
+We now file on average, 5 – 10 cases a year throughout Ohio and the United States.
 Our firm files the majority of qui tam actions in the Northern District of Ohio for fraud schemes originating in Cleveland, Akron, and Canton.
 We also regularly file qui tam actions in the Southern District of Ohio for fraud schemes originating in Columbus, Cincinnati, and Dayton.